Subscribe to updates

 Work Programme

-The committee's work programme for future meetings will also be presented.
-This includes standing items such as a Community Safety Update and an update on Seething Wells, as well as planned discussions on the Tolworth Close Experimental Traffic Management Order consultation, the annual review of the Surbiton Neighbourhood Community Plan, and a report on Ranger Activity undertaken in 2026.
+The committee reviewed its Work Programme, noting upcoming items including a Community Safety Update, an update on Seething Wells, consideration of an Experimental Traffic Management Order for Tolworth Close, the annual review of the Surbiton Neighbourhood Community Plan, and a report on Ranger Activity undertaken in 2026.

 Attendees